Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Cleveland's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- When Cleveland puts up more than 28.9 points, it is 2-2 against the spread and 2-2 overall.
+- When Cleveland records more than 28.9 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Cleveland churns out over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- When Cleveland picks up over 379.8 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Browns have turned the ball over nine times this season, one fewer than the Lions have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Lions.